techcow2/cursor-agent-tracking/README.md

 # AI Cursor Agent History Tracking System

 ## Overview
-A simple system to maintain context and track changes in conversations with cursor when it's in AGENT mode, ensuring continuity even when the AI "forgets" previous interactions.
-This workaround isn't needed for regular chat mode.
+A simple system to maintain context and track changes in conversations with Cursor when it's in AGENT mode, ensuring continuity even if the AI 'forgets' previous interactions.
+This workaround isn't necessary for regular chat mode, as Cursor implements native tracking.

 ## Quick Start
 1. Copy all `.md` files from the `templates` directory into your project's root directory: